chen42/presentations/antiviral.md

 #### The Initiation of Antiretroviral Therapy

-Last updated July 14, 2016
+Last updated October 17, 2017

-* Antiretroviral therapy (ART) is recommended for all HIV-infected individuals, regardless of CD4 T lymphocyte cell count, to reduce the morbidity and mortality associated with HIV infection (AI) and to prevent HIV transmission (AI).
+* Antiretroviral therapy (ART) is recommended for all individuals with HIV, regardless of CD4 T lymphocyte cell count, to reduce the morbidity and mortality associated with HIV infection (AI).
+* ART is also recommended for individuals with HIV to prevent HIV transmission (AI).
-* On a case-by-case basis, ART may be deferred because of clinical and/or psychosocial factors, but therapy should be initiated as soon as possible.
+* When initiating ART, it is important to educate patients regarding the benefits and considerations of ART, and to address strategies to optimize adherence.
+On a case-by-case basis, ART may be deferred because of clinical and/or psychosocial factors, but therapy should be initiated as soon as possible.

 <small>Rating of Recommendations: A = Strong; B = Moderate; C = Optional </small>
 <small>Rating of Evidence: I = Data from randomized controlled trials;</small>